daveho/carpi/README.md

-Plans and code for Raspberry Pi based car entertainment device.
+Hardware design and code for Raspberry Pi based car entertainment device.
 This is very much a work in progress!

+Everything (software and hardware) is open source: see the file LICENSES.txt for details.

 The basic idea is being able to play videos and music from the Raspberry Pi.
 The user interface will consist